huikang-tmp-workspace/resume/index.md

 - Designed and implemented metrics to illustrate the accuracy of proposed methods
 - Optimized and parallelised routine calculation pipelines with PySpark
-- Collaborated on repositories through a code review process with supervisors
 - Technical domains: python pandas matplotlib pyspark, git, unit tests, bash

-**2359 Media**
-`Dec 2018 - Sep 2019`<br>
- Software Engineer Intern

-- Delivered an API for chatbot builders to provide logic to the chatbot without writing code
-- Developed a file conversion tool to visualise the chatbot content in a spreadsheet
-- Technical domains: nodejs Express, Azure Functions, python

 ## Education